 They must be invented by people.
 And that, of course, is the great thing.

-What Kalman finds through this ample, focused, and jaunty sidelong glance at America is what you might find in most nation states.
+What Kalman finds through this ample, focused, and jaunty sidelong glance at America is what you might find in most nation-states.
 Family.
 Food.
 Sky above.
 Ground beneath.
 Flags in our hands.
-Change agents like Benjamin Franklin, Irving Berlin, Obama.
-The people you’d rather forget and the people you enshrine in perpetuity.
-Until we become the past of someone else’s present.
+Change agents like Benjamin Franklin, Irving Berlin, and Obama.
+The people you'd rather forget and the people you enshrine in perpetuity.
+Until we become the past of someone else's present.

-Reaquaint yourself with your America with a trip through the personal narratives of Ta-Nehisi Coates, Durga Chew-Bose or Henry David Thoreau.
+Reacquaint yourself with your America with a trip through the personal narratives of Ta-Nehisi Coates, Durga Chew-Bose, or Henry David Thoreau.
 Slip into the poetic being that is Walt Whitman or Ocean Vuong and imagine what connects these men beyond space and poem.
-Contemplate the America that is forged by a sense of brotherhood, or slipped over our heads in times of crisis or shaken out of complacency when it falls woefully short.
+Contemplate America forged by a sense of brotherhood, slipped over our heads in times of crisis, or shaken out of complacency when it falls woefully short.

-A road trip isn’t a road trip per se, it is the possibility that you might yet discover who you are and what America is, and that you might yet discover it completely differently depending on what turn you take or how fast or slow you go.
+A road trip isn't a road trip; it is the possibility to discover who you are and what America is and find it entirely anew depending on your route or speed.
 That is what I miss most.
-The multiple avenues, the changing face, the craziness tethered together by feathers of individuality, freedom and caring deeply for whatever it is we care about.
+The multiple avenues, the changing face, the craziness tethered together by feathers of individuality, freedom, and caring deeply for whatever we care about.

 I miss all that.
 And junk food.